thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 To set the published message properties please click on the button _Properties_ in the bottom left corner to open dialog.
 Here's a brief explanation of each setting:
 * **Payload Format Indicator**.
 When set to true, indicates that the payload is UTF-8 encoded character data.
-The default false signifies binary data.
+The default false signifies unspecified binary data.
 * **Content Type**.
 Describes the format of the application message’s data.
 * **Message Expiry Interval** The lifetime of the application message in seconds.
 * **Topic Alias**.
 Integer value that can be used as a shorthand notation for the topic.
 If WebSocket connection has Topic Alias Max value 0 - the usage of topic alias is forbidden.